Itsyourdriver/itsyourdriver/README.md

 https://shiba.driver.fyi/ - A Multi-use discord bot containing multiple nice commands including polls, suggestions, 8ball, and a couple others and is open source!
 I plan on adding more to it in the future.

+Other Projects:

+Driver's Serpent's Hand - A customizeable Serpent's Hand plugin for SCP: Secret Laboratory.
+Currently a work-in-progress and will be released within the next few weeks.
+(THIS PLUGIN WILL BE FOR NORTHWOODAPI/NWAPI, NOT EXILED)

+Driver's Utils - Adds multiple bindable item commands for your players to use, also adds a disableable guard captain system.
+Picks one guard at the start of a round to be a captain.
+Some other utilities as well.
+Also a work in-progress, is mostly done, same with serpent's hand.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Itsyourdriver)](https://github.com/anuraghazra/github-readme-stats)

 [![Itsyourdriver's GitHub stats](https://github-readme-stats.vercel.app/api?username=Itsyourdriver)](https://github.com/anuraghazra/github-readme-stats)